jimmo/numato-mimasv2-pic-firmware/README.md

 ## TODO

 - Make the FPGA UART speed detect automatically from the host.
+(In progress)
+- Set a write offset
+- Set a write size (and fill with zeros)